 The Negro Leagues’ Homestead Grays also played a lot of home games at Griffith, although they divided their "home games" between Washington and Pittsburgh.
 Think of the Grays as the original Harlem Globetrotters, who called themselves "Harlem" to identify themselves as a black team even though their original home base was Chicago (and later moved their offices to Los Angeles, and are now based in Phoenix).

-Griffith Stadium was demolished in 1965, and Howard University Hospital is there now.
+Griffith Stadium was demolished in 1965, and, as I said earlier, Howard University Hospital is there now.
 2041 Georgia Avenue NW at V Street.
 Green Line to Shaw-Howard University Station, 3 blocks up 7th Street, which becomes Georgia Avenue when you cross Florida Avenue.

 * Robert F. Kennedy Memorial Stadium.
 Originally named District of Columbia Stadium (or “D.C.
 Stadium”), the Redskins played there from 1961 to 1996.
 The new Senators opened there in 1962, and President John F. Kennedy threw out the first ball at the stadium that would be renamed for his brother and Attorney General in 1969.
 (There was a JFK Stadium in Philadelphia, formerly Municipal Stadium, where the new arena, the Wells Fargo Center, now stands.)